-He currently holds the title of Substance Use Disorder Certified Counselor (SUDCC) under the California Association of DUI Treatment Programs, Certified alcohol and drug counselor 1 (CADC I) Under the California Consortium of addiction programs and professionals and an Associates of Arts degree from College of the Sequoias since 2001.
+He currently holds the title of Substance Use Disorder Certified Counselor (SUDCC) under the California Association of DUI Treatment Programs, Certified alcohol and drug counselor 1 (CADC I) under the California Consortium of Addiction Programs and Professionals, and an Associates of Arts degree from College of the Sequoias in 2001.
 Jerome did his internship at Clinica Sierra Vista Ebony counseling center, working with diverse populations in individual and group settings in an intensive outpatient treatment center before joining the Aspire team in 2019.

 In his free time, he enjoys participating in community self-help groups, being of service to his community, and spending time with his two daughters and his son.